-The IOM’s STEEEP framework for quality health care conceptualizes quality with six domains:
+The Institute of Medicine’s STEEEP framework for quality health care provides six domains to ground the work:

-As they begin to shape the next generation of quality, Children’s Hospital Association is working with hospitals and health systems to support their initiatives and accelerate progress.
+As children’s hospitals begin to shape the next generation of quality, Children’s Hospital Association is working with children’s hospitals and health systems to support initiatives and accelerate progress.
 Get involved in the conversation by joining online discussions dedicated to quality, registering for webinars and joining virtual and in-person meetings.